Helium6CRES/he6-cres-spec-sims/README.md

 	* *Instructions:*
 		* Log on to rocks.
 		* `cd /data/eliza4/he6_cres/simulation/`
-		* `pip3 install -r he6-cres-spec-sims/requirements.txt`
+		* `pip3 install -r he6-cres-spec-sims/requirements.txt --user`
 	* *Notes:*
 		* May need to upgrade pip for the above to work on rocks.
 			* For Winston and I this worked: `pip3 install --upgrade pip`